joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6135808/2025/02/13/sf-giants-jung-hoo-lee-number-three-hitter/

 **TikTok Returns to Apple and Google App Stores**\
-`The popular social media app was removed to comply with a new law that banned it in the United States.`\
+`The popular social media app was removed to comply with a new law that banned it in the United States.
+President Trump has paused enforcement of the ban.`\
 https://nytimes.com/2025/02/13/technology/tiktok-apple-google-app-stores.html

 **How the Justice Dept. Helped Sink Its Own Case Against Eric Adams**\